co-cart/co-cart/plugins/cocart/readme.txt

 #### 🛍️ Products API

 Access products from your store to display how you like including a number of queries to help you filter by product categories, tags, attributes and more.
 You can even get posted reviews all without the need to authenticate.
 All the information you need about a product and it's conditions to help you with your **UX/UI** development is all provided ready for you.

+## Filter what you need.
+Get exactly that.

+With CoCart, the client can limit the fields, asking for the exact data needed for the response, nothing more.
+This allows the client have control over their application, and allows the CoCart server to perform more efficiently by only fetching the resources requested.

 #### ➕ Extras